segmind/distill-sd/README.md

 For the Knowledge-Distillation training, we used [SG161222/Realistic_Vision_V4.0's](SG161222/Realistic_Vision_V4.0) U-net  as the teacher model with a subset of [recastai/LAION-art-EN-improved-captions](https://huggingface.co/datasets/recastai/LAION-art-EN-improved-captions) as training data.<br>

-As described in the paper, the final training loss is the sum of the MSE loss between the noise predicted by the teacher U-net and the noise predicted by the student U-net, the MSE Loss between the actual added noise and the predicted noise, and the sum of MSE Losses between the predictions of the teacher and student U-nets after every block.<br>
+The final training loss is the sum of the MSE loss between the noise predicted by the teacher U-net and the noise predicted by the student U-net, the MSE Loss between the actual added noise and the predicted noise, and the sum of MSE Losses between the predictions of the teacher and student U-nets after every block.<br>
 Total Loss:<br>
 ![image](https://github.com/segmind/distill-sd/assets/95531133/bf4751cd-99b3-46a9-93e4-d2b4237a9c53)<br>
 Task Loss (i.e MSE Loss between added noise and actual noise):<br>